ianomad/ianomad.github.io/_posts/2020-08-11-Productivity-Notes.md

 Exercise like jogging can do 2 things at the least
 - help maintaining a healthy body
-- generate dopamine and endorphine
+- generate dopamine and endorphin

 Let's focus on the second point a little more.
 One can utilize exercising to generate dopamine to boost that extra motivation and endorphine as a stress supressor.
 If you really nail both, you are basically unstoppable.